skjolber/Fagmote/Android/Near Field Communications/README.md

         	}
     	}

 Verify functionality by scanning a tag.

+Hint: If nothing happends, make sure you are holding the tag in the center of the backside of the phone (NFC range is only 4 cm ;-))
 ### c.
 Read tag payload
 Check for [NDEF](http://developer.android.com/guide/topics/nfc/nfc.html) messages in method onNewIntent(..) using